PimCoumans/DidUpdate/README.md

 }
 ```

-Besides `didUpdate` there's also `didChange` indicating the value has actually changed (meaning not considered equal when conforming to `Equatable`):
+Besides `didUpdate` there’s also `didChange` indicating the value has actually changed (meaning not considered equal when conforming to `Equatable`):
 ```swift
 let observer = $viewModel.username.didChange { username in
     print("Username has changed to: \(username)")